sarahwag/thesespieces/content/needle-pointing/what-do-you-think.md

 >Social justice is both a means and an end, and any action we take in its name should be guided by a compass pointing toward equity.

 Is there another foundation we need to build instead?
 Something about this you take issue with?

+<small>You can let us know in [the SJMD Community](https://community.sjmd.space/t/needle-pointing), our shared equivalent of Luther's Wittenberg, or by email (team@sjmd.space).</small>